sajjadh47/wp-edit-username/readme.txt

 4. After Username Changed Message.

 == Changelog ==
+= 2.0.3 =
-= 2.0.2 =
+- Applied security patch and added more html tags to the allowed html list = 2.0.2 =
 - Checked for latest wp version 6.8
 = 2.0.1 =